SoraFujin/HushHush/README.md

 # HushHush

-PTP-Messaging is a real-time messaging application built to provide seamless communication between users.
+HushHush is a real-time messaging application built to provide seamless communication between users.
 It is designed with a simple interface that allows users to send and receive messages instantly.
 This project is built using modern web technologies, ensuring responsiveness and a smooth user experience.
 #### Features
 - Real-time Messaging: Send and receive messages in real-time across devices.
 - Multiple Device Support: Access your messages on different devices connected to the same network.